ibm-cloud-docs/loadbalancer-service/ssl-offload.md

 For all incoming HTTPS connections, the load balancer service ends the SSL connection and establishes a plain text HTTP communication with the back-end server.
 CPU-intensive SSL handshakes and encryption or decryption tasks are shifted away from the back-end servers, allowing them to use all their CPU cycles for processing application traffic.

-An SSL certificate is required for the load balancer to perform SSL offload tasks.
+An SSL certificate is required for the load balancer to handle SSL offloading tasks.
 You can use a pre-existing SSL certificate or purchase a new one, and manage it through the [SSL Certificates page](https://cloud.ibm.com/classic/security/sslcerts){: external}.

 ## SSL cipher suites
 {: #ssl-cipher-suites}